Law Firms

 See how your firm compares.

 Every engagement is different.
-Your team’s domain expertise shapes the output.
+Your team’s domain expertise is the input.
 These are the kinds of offerings law firms leave with, specified and priced.
-Your team or an implementation partner builds and tests them with named clients.
+Your team tests them with named clients, then builds what earns it.

 Related reading